andyprowl/ape/Infrastructure/Documentation/docs/Backlog.md

   - Is this related to gamma?
   - I think it looked OK before we did omnidirectional shadow mapping
  - Complete implementation of shadow mapping
-  - Tightly fit lighting view matrices to the scene
+  - Tightly fit lightSystem view matrices to the scene
   - Implement cascaded shadow maps at least for directional lights
   - Fix warning about texture base level and binding using NSight diagnostic tool (the standalone application, not the VS plugin)